cheminfo/cheminfo.github.io/docs/_posts/2021-04-15-job_posting.md

 ---
-title: "The cheminfo team at EPFL hires: Student assistant with React experience"
+title: "The cheminfo team at EPFL is looking for a student assistant with React experience"
 date: 2021-04-15 08:00
 author: "Kevin Jablonka"
 categories: ["News"]